metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 - Describe what’s possible with a type system
 - Evolve your API without versions

-React [managed](http://metamn.io/react/react-is-functional-and-reactive/) to change the status quo by opting to rely on functional reactive programming.
-One might wonder if GraphQL choose the same way.
+React [managed](http://metamn.io/react/react-is-functional-and-reactive/) to change the status quo by embracing functional reactive programming.
+One might wonder if GraphQL choose the same approach.

 ## Functional reactive programming